© Crown copyright 2018

 The Unified Patent Court will hear cases relating to European patents and the new unitary patent – both administered by the non-EU European Patent Office.
 The unitary patent is a new type of patent and will be a single patent covering a number of European states.

 The Unified Patent Court will be an international patent court established through an international agreement (the Unified Patent Court Agreement) between 25 EU countries.
 The Unified Patent Court is intended to provide businesses with a streamlined process for enforcing patents through a single court, rather than through multiple courts in multiple countries.
-The Unified Patent Court (UPC) is not yet in force, with the start date being dependent on ratification of the Unified Patent Court Agreement by Germany.
-It is unclear whether the Unified Patent Court and unitary patent will start before 29 March 2019.
+The Unified Patent Court (UPC) is not yet in force, and will not be before the UK leaves the EU.
+The start date is dependent on ratification of the Unified Patent Court Agreement by Germany.

-There are two different scenarios for the Unified Patent Court:
+There are 2 different scenarios for the Unified Patent Court:

 The Unified Patent Court does not come into force.
 The UK has ratified the Unified Patent Court Agreement but ratification by Germany is still outstanding.
 If the Unified Patent Court is never fully ratified, the domestic legislation to bring it into force will never take effect in the UK.
 In this scenario, there will be no changes for UK and EU businesses at the point that the UK exits the EU.